genglinliu/pytorch-tutorials/README.md

 2. constructing a basic neural network structure
 3. importing and finetuning different pre-trained networks
 4. training a classifier on a labeled dataset
-5. examples of image segmentation, neural style transfer, spatial transfer network, and adversarial model
+5. examples of image segmentation, neural style transfer, spatial transformation network, and adversarial model